Signs Of Stress While Training

 - Shedding: Involuntary shedding, a relatively large amount in a short period of time.

-- Staring: An unblinking stare in the animal kingdom is most usually an invitiation to fight or flee.
+- Staring: An unblinking stare in the animal kingdom is most usually an invitation to fight or flee.

 - Drooling: Or excessive drooling in a dog that is not prone to normal drooling.